Who is this For?

 Directing Viewer Attention

-How does a viewer's eyes travel through a photo?
+How do a viewer's eyes travel through a photo?
 These are physiological triggers that affect everyone the same whether they are a complete novice or an experienced photographer.
 While we can manipulate these focal points with editing software, an image should first be captured with these principles in mind.

 - Eyes are drawn to the points of highest contrast in an image - to the brightest point first and then to the darkest point.